High-quality mentorship, social, active+unplugged time in the outdoors

 The verdict is in:

 Teens are having trouble.
-The recent book The Anxious Generation describes it in detail and even the Surgeon General is sounding an alarm.
+Jonathan Haidt’s important book The Anxious Generation describes it in detail and even the Surgeon General is sounding an alarm.
 A couple of reasons stand out — teens are spending dramatically more time on screens that didn’t even exist a generation ago, and dramatically less time together in person.
 Teen Forest Adventures provides solutions to the modern-day teen emergency: consistent time outside in the natural world with peers.
 Away from screens, and guided by skilled mentors.
 Through mentorship and activities that have proven effective for generations around the world, Teen Forest Adventures guides kids on a journey that not only educates and entertains them, but provides a deep connection to Nature, themselves, and each other.

 Some of the benefits of Teen Forest Adventures include:

-• Weekly time outside in Nature
+Weekly time outside in Nature

-• Away from the distraction and addiction of screens
+Away from the distraction and addiction of screens

-• Guided by skilled and experienced mentors
+Guided by skilled and experienced mentors

-• Utilizing the 8 Shields model of Deep Nature Connection to follow natural cycles of energy, as well as teens’ natural gifts and interests, mentors encourage and support kids to grow and thrive in a way that feels fun and easeful.
+Utilizing the 8 Shields model of Deep Nature Connection to follow natural cycles of energy, as well as teens’ natural gifts and interests, mentors encourage and support kids to grow and thrive in a way that feels fun and easeful.

-• Physical challenge + fun
+Physical challenge + fun

-• Intellectual stimulation
+Intellectual stimulation

-• Authentic relating that supports internal and inter-relational reflection + depth, empathy, and communication.
+Authentic relating that supports internal and inter-relational reflection + depth, empathy, and communication.

 Director and Mentors

-Tiffanie Pope, Director
+Tiffanie Pope (she/her), Director

 Tiffanie Pope is a homeschooling mom, passionate cook, gardener, artist, and craftsperson who lives outside of Asheville with her husband, daughter, and landmates, both human and other.
 After building a diverse background in performing arts and cooking, she was led to nature connection, cultural mentoring, and rites of passage work in 2012.